-In the 1650's Blaise Pascal puzzled over one of the most complicated decisions faced by enlightenment philosophers: "Either God is or he is not." he wrote "But to which view shall we be inclined?"
+In the 1650s, Blaise Pascal puzzled over one of the most complicated decisions faced by enlightenment philosophers: "Either God is or he is not," he wrote.
+"But to which view shall we be inclined?"
 Pascal took what was then a completely novel approach to this problem, arguing that one should "weigh up the gain and loss involved in calling heads that God exists" or tails that he does not (Pascal, 1670).

 Over the ensuing three centuries, Pascal's notion that gain and uncertainty must interact whenever rational decision making occurs has become the foundation for all rigorous analysis of human choice behavior.
 Modern economic theory rests almost entirely upon this idea.
 Some thinkers, however, have criticized Pascal's approach, and in particular its use to characterize financial decision making, as unsystematic.
-These scientists have noted that while uncertainty can be rigorously quantified with tools like Bayesian Estimation, understanding the subjective value of a financial gain or a loss in mathematical terms may be impossible.
-Recently, however, a group of biologists have argued that economic approaches applied to biological questions might overcome this limitation by relying on an alternative system of valuation based in evolutionary theory.
+These scientists have noted that while uncertainty can be rigorously quantified with tools like Bayesian Estimation, understanding the subjective value of a financial gain or a loss in mathematical terms may be impossible (for a review of these criticisms, see Glimcher, 2003).
+Recently, however, a group of biologists has argued that economic approaches applied to biological questions might overcome this limitation by relying on an alternative system of valuation rooted in evolutionary theory.
 "Paradoxically," John Maynard Smith wrote in 1982, "it has turned out that game theory [a branch of modern economic theory] is more readily applied to biology than to the field of economic behavior for which it was originally designed...the theory requires that the values of different outcomes (for example, financial rewards, the risks of death and the pleasures of a clear conscience) might be measured on a single scale.
 In human applications this measure is provided by 'utility'-a somewhat artificial and uncomfortable concept: In biology, Darwinian fitness provides a natural and genuinely one-dimensional scale."

 By anchoring economic theory to Darwinian notions of fitness, these behavioral ecologists undertook to explain the ultimate causes of human and animal behavior.
-Whether a moose decides to eat algae or grass on a particular day (Belovsky, 1984), with whom a monkey decides to mate (Dunbar, 1984), or whether a young salmon decides to forage or hide (Bull et al., 1996), can all, these scientists contend, be viewed as decisions which are the products of evolution acting to maximize fitness in the face of uncertainty.
-Behavioral ecologists explain behavior in evolutionary terms.
-Their goal is to relate a theoretical assessment of what an animal should do with data about what animals actually do.
+Whether a moose decides to eat algae or grass on a particular day (Belovsky, 1984), with whom a monkey decides to mate (Dunbar, 1984), or whether a young salmon decides to forage or hide (Bull et al., 1996) can all, these scientists contend, be viewed as decisions which are the products of evolution acting to maximize fitness in the face of uncertainty.
+Behavioral ecologists explain behavior in evolutionary terms by quantitatively analyzing the decisions animals make and correlating the outcomes of those decisions with theoretical or empirical measurements of fitness.
+Their goal is to relate a theoretical assessment of what an animal should do with behavioral data about what animals actually do.
 They try to understand what causes a behavior by understanding the evolutionary constraints under which that behavior evolved.

 In contrast, neurobiologists devote their resources to understanding what causes behavior to occur in a more proximal sense.
 Neurobiologists seek to understand the mechanistic cellular processes by which the brain produces specific behavioral acts.
-Understanding how a cue light causes a rat to press a lever for food, or how a visual target presented to a monkey elicits an eye movement; neurophysiologists have sought to understand what causes a behavior by studying the sensory-motor architecture of the brain.
+They seek to understand how a cue light causes a rat to press a lever for food or how a visual target presented to a monkey elicits an eye movement; neurophysiologists have sought to understand what causes a behavior by studying the sensory-motor architecture of the brain.